 Let’s perform a sample $100 transaction so you can see how all of this works.
 In this example, we’ll use a common card type that retailers accept – the Visa Rewards card.
 Bear in mind that specific industries will be subject to different rates, but this is a good example for common retailers, and you can use the below example as a template and simply plug in different interchange rates or margins.
-Here is a refresher of the pricing components:
+Here is a refresher of the pricing components for interchange-plus pricing:

 Let's start with a $100 sale.